ICMCTF 2025 Session MB-ThP: Functional Thin Films and Surfaces Poster Session

 In top-emitting quantum dot light emitting diodes (TQLEDs), a transparent metal such as Ag is commonly used as the top electrode due to its high transparency and electrical conductivity.
 However, the deposition of thin Ag layer to achieve high transparency leads to agglomeration, which prevents the formation of a uniform layer, and results decreased conductivity.
 In this study, we used 2,2',2''-(1,3,5-Benzinetriyl)-tris(1-phenyl-1-H-benzimidazole) (TPBi) as a stabilizing layer to suppress the agglomeration of Ag in TQLEDs.
 TPBi has high electron affinity, which makes it effective in interacting with Ag to inhibit agglomeration.
 Various thickness of TPBi was applied to investigate the change of Ag agglomeration.
 As a result, the transmittance of transparent top electrode was over 50%, and TQLEDs incorporating TPBi as a stabilizing layer successfully achieved a maximum luminance exceeding 100,000 cd/m2.
 Enhanced top electrode can provide another approach to improve the performance of top-emitting devices.

 We investigated the influence of chlorine incorporation on solution-processed amorphous indium-gallium-zinc oxide (a-IGZO) thin-film transistors (TFTs).
-During TFT fabrication, materials inevitably interact with unintended elements.
+During the TFT fabrication process, materials inevitably interact with unintended elements.
 Notably, chlorine is an essential component in various stages of TFT fabrication, including as a precursor for metal oxide deposition and as a dry etching gas, making exposure to chlorine nearly unavoidable.
-Therefore, understanding chlorine’s role in affecting the electrical and material properties of TFT devices is essential.
+Therefore, understanding chlorine’s role in affecting the electrical and material properties of TFT devices is crucial.

 MB-ThP-7 Electrochemical Insights into All-Solid-State Symmetric Supercapacitors Based on Sputter-Grown WSe2